thisisdavidjones/thisisdavidjones.github.io/content/about.md

-{{% marginnote %}}A Japanese friend once gave a presentation complaining that the Japanese had to learn English and suggested Esperanto instead.
+{{% sidenote %}}A Japanese friend once gave a presentation complaining that the Japanese had to learn English and suggested Esperanto instead.
 I don't think she understood Esperanto is an artifical *Romance* language.
-It's essentally a dialect of Latin. {{% /marginnote %}}
+It's essentally a dialect of Latin. {{% /sidenote %}}
 Like most British people I'm not great at languages - a little French and less German, Spanish and Italian, and *very* little Mandarin and hardly any Japanese.
 I try to learn languages a bit because of the additional insight it gives into other cultures but I don't blame the British in general for their lack of facility with languages, as if it betrayed insularity or xenophobia, a common accusation; we have an asymmetric relationship with other languages &amp; countries because we're already speaking the  international lingua franca.

-{{% marginextended %}}Years ago, on a TV quiz programme, I asked the  host why they didn't have more science questions and he replied,'Because we don't consider science to be part of general knowledge.'
+{{% sidenote %}}Years ago, on a TV quiz programme, I asked the  host why they didn't have more science questions and he replied,'Because we don't consider science to be part of general knowledge.'

 {{< figure src="https://live.staticflickr.com/65535/52716705602_59b786093a_o.jpg"

 link="https://live.staticflickr.com/65535/52716705602_59b786093a_o.jpg"
  class="figimg"
 >}}
-{{% /marginextended %}}
+{{% /sidenote %}}

 Almost everything can be interesting <a id="test"></a>if you invest time and effort.
 As someone educated in maths and working in IT I'm very aware of the supposed philisitinism of the STEM-trained but I'd turn the accusation around onto the Arts crowd.
 Next to nobody knows much about, or cares about,  culture and history but in any case that culture *includes*  science, maths and technology.
 This isn't a criticism -- people have their lives to live and that's difficult enough.